-Enterprise-class services consist of services provided with a committed throughput rate and are designed to be used at or near that rate most of the time.
-These are specifically targeted at certain large customer types.
+Enterprise internet refers to services specifically targeted at certain large customer types.
 Customers of enterprise services typically have many users on-site and require dedicated bandwidth.
 Unlike other service classes, enterprise internet services are designed to use a large proportion of their nominal capacity on average.
 Thus, enterprise service is characterized by dedicated, reserved bandwidth.
 This type of service typically requires a Service Level Agreement (SLA) that describes the service ordered, guarantees the throughput speeds, and contains a service restoration clause, guaranteeing response times, should the connection be interrupted.
 Subscription fees for enterprise class service offerings are significantly higher than other service classes.